emqx/cloud-docs/en_US/connect_to_deployments/react_sdk.md

   <script crossorigin src="https://unpkg.com/react-dom@16/umd/react-dom.production.min.js"></script>
   ```

-## Install the MQTT client library
+## Install Dependencies

-As React is a JavaScript library, it is possible to use MQTT.js as the MQTT client library.
+[MQTT.js](https://github.com/mqttjs/MQTT.js) is a fully open-source client-side library for the MQTT protocol, written in JavaScript and available for Node.js and browsers.
+For more information and usage of `MQTT.js`, please refer to the [MQTT.js GitHub](https://github.com/mqttjs/MQTT.js#table-of-contents).

-> The following methods 2, 3 are more suitable for referencing projects created by React via CDN links.
+MQTT.js can be installed via NPM or Yarn, or can be imported through CDN or relative path.
+This example will install MQTT.js through NPM command.
+Directly importing files is more suitable for projects that use Vue through CDN.

 1. Installation via the command line, either using the npm or yarn command (one or the other)